Zabrane/pf/README.md

 yes, but if you're lucky to target some semblance of an operating system to write home about, you should probably use local `printf(3)`.

-> why the dummy `union{UJ}`?

-to trick `gcc` into thinking that ptr-to-ULL coercion is not an error (`tcc` and `clang` are aware of that).

-> why `int-conversion` warning?

-ptr-to-ULL warning can be safely ignored, no lossy casts are taking place.

-> why this software is written this way?

 because this way the software is faster to write, easier to read, and safer to run. your mileage may vary. the code is subject to terms of bsd-2-clause, except `_.h` which is placed in public domain by the [regents of kparc](https://github.com/kparc).